 Keep up-to-date with the progress and see how you can be part of these new college initiatives and programs.

-Beginning Fall term 2020, all incoming CASL students will begin their UM-Dearborn journey by taking a Foundations (FNDS) course within their first year on campus.
+Beginning in Fall term 2020, all incoming CASL students will be required to complete a Foundations (FNDS) course within their first year on campus.

 While each course will center on content related to the instructor’s field, they will also supply practical academic skills and knowledge of campus supports and other High Impact Practices available later in students’ college careers.

 FNDS courses can be taught collaboratively by scheduling two or more cooperating faculty’s sections at the same time, allowing joint meetings for shared presentations, field trips, and guest speakers.
 In this way students can see how different disciplines approach the same topic, and can begin to understand the University’s dual role of disseminating knowledge and, importantly, contributing to knowledge.

 All FNDS courses provide students opportunities to learn and develop practical academic skills, explore campus resources and programs, develop a sense of belonging on campus, make meaningful connections to faculty, and deepen their understanding of the norms, expectations, and purpose of University-level academic work.

 Please contact the Foundations director if you are interested in developing a seminar.

 Digital Education: CASL Digital Education Collaborative (C-DEC) and Get-to-20 Strategic Initiative

 CASL Digital Education Collaborative (C-DEC)

 Would students in your program or discipline benefit from repetition and practice of core concepts?
 Would they master concepts more easily, if given additional opportunities to apply or generalize their knowledge?
 Would they perform at higher levels, if given easy access to prerequisite course materials?
 If so, then consider C-DEC, a CASL initiative aimed at student success.